spiral/docs/odm/oop.md

 }
 ```

-> One of the side effects of multiple types stored in one collection - you have to verify class type supplied by `find`, `findOne` and `findByPK` methods, as calling this method in Moderator can and will return instance of User in some cases (i'm thinking about doing this check automatically in `findOne` and `findByPK` methods, but not in `find`).
+> One of the side effects of using multiple types stored in one collection is that you have to verify the class type supplied by `find`, `findOne` and `findByPK` methods.
+Calling this method in Moderator can and will return an instance of User in some cases (This could be checked automatically in `findOne` and `findByPK` methods, but not in `find`).

-You can also assign Document or DocumentEtity childs to compositions, for example:
+You can also assign Document or DocumentEtity children to compositions, for example:

 ```php
 class SuperSession extends Session